leonardaguanta/bbbvideocontest/dev/wp-content/plugins/nextgen-gallery/readme.txt

 = V2.0.66.26 - 08.18.2014 =
 * NEW:     Added fault tolerance to bulk action AJAX requests
-* Changed: Moved some settings from DB to in-memory
+* Changed: Moved some WordPress gallery plugin settings from DB to in-memory
 * Fixed:   Compatibility with BuddyPress plugin in multisite environments
 * Fixed:   Ability to find static resources outside of WP_PLUGIN_DIR
 * Fixed:   Autoupdate conflict with Photocrati Theme